maripasa/computer-lab-exercise-lists/README.md

 ## How to Use

 Feel free to explore the repository and delve into the C language exercises that interest you the most.
 You can review the solutions, compare your own answers, and learn from different approaches to problem-solving in C. If you have any suggestions, improvements, or feedback, I am more than happy to hear from you.
-Together, we can enhance this repository and make it an even better resource for all C language learners.

 ## Contribution

 While this repository primarily contains my own work, I am open to contributions from others.
 If you find any errors, have additional C language exercises to share, or wish to suggest improvements, please submit your contributions via pull requests.
-Let's collaborate and create a thriving community of C language learners!

 ## Connect with Me

-I'm excited to connect with fellow learners and developers interested in C programming.
+I'm excited to connect with fellow learners and developers.
 Feel free to contact me through GitHub or other social platforms.

 **Institution:** [IFCE (Instituto Federal de Educação, Ciência e Tecnologia do Ceará)](https://www.ifce.edu.br/)
 **Course:** Computer Science